Impact Report

 National and local press coverage generated buzz

-Kemba and Kelley spoke and sat down with outlets across the country to get the word out to diverse audiences.
+Kemba Smith and Kelley Kali spoke and sat down with outlets across the country to get the word out to diverse audiences.
 Coverage received more than 85 placements in publications with a cumulative audience reach of over 11 million visitors per month and counting, as Kemba and Kelley continue to make appearances wherever they travel for events.
-The following is a selection of representative press coverage.
+The following is a selection of press coverage.

 Film festivals and a Capitol Hill pre-release screening generated early momentum